sflavelle/writing/Splintering Realities (Multiversal Crossover Thing)/Parts/2 - Abort Abort (AHITxUTxCeleste)/Chapters/6 - Aftermath/2 - Undyne and Maddy.md

 Maddy's brows furrowed, and she turned herself fully to face the monster.
 "Huh?"

 "When you fell down here.
 That hole up there?"
-Undyne pointed up into the distance, and Madeline could see wisps of snow, moonlight, filter through a hole in the cavernous roof.
+Undyne pointed up into the distance, and Madeline could see wisps of snow, moonlight, filter through a small hole in the cavernous roof.
 "That's all you."

 "Oh.
 Well, um... technically that wasn't me, that was only *Part of Me*."